tweep/Arduino_LCD_Menu/README.md

     menuController.DrawMenu();

 After the 'setup' and once you are in the 'loop' folder.
 You will need to manage whether to go 'UP', 'DOWN', 'SELECT', or 'BACK'.
 Here is an example of all 4 options.
+Note: in the example2.ino the actions are triggered by button presses.

      menuController.DoMenuAction( MENU_ACTION_UP);
      menuController.DoMenuAction( MENU_ACTION_DOWN);